subsquid/docs/docs/deployments-two-changelog.md

 ## FAQ

-#### Why use tags?

-Tags create URLs that persist across deployments.
-Reassign tags to switch between API versions with zero downtime.

-You can have multiple tags per squid name.
-This aids in organizing your deployments and in collaborative development.

 #### How can I add a tag to my already existing squid?

 Use the `sqd tags add` command: